QRLHUB

 Target Year: 2027-28

-Achievement: Largest deployed system.
+Achievement: 99.6% two-qubit gate fidelity.
 Room-temperature operation.
-Microsoft partnership.
+Microsoft partnership for fault-tolerant quantum computing.
 Scaling to 100,000 atoms in coming years.

 QuEra